How Jock Brandis became the Thomas Edison for the world's bottom billion

 originally published in SALT

-click here for original spread and images
+click here for original spread

 For a time, in his teens and twenties, Brandis’s urge to tinker with machines lay dormant.
 He enlisted in the navy, to pay for college, which eventually he did attend, majoring in anthropology.
 After graduating, and with his “idealism glands working overtime,” Brandis joined CUSO (Canada’s version of the Peace Corps) and wound up living in the Trench Town slum of Kingston, Jamaica, where he was supposed to teach rude boys auto repair.
 But because he was one of the only people there with a university degree, they asked him to teach general science instead.
 He did receive his first exposure to filmmaking during these years, coming to know the director Perry Hensel (of Harder They Come fame), but mainly Brandis found himself giving lectures on what he felt were essentially useless concepts, to kids who desperately needed hands-on skills to improve their lot and even for survival.